Stanjae/Stanjae/README.md

 -Stanjhae/README.md

-Hi there 👋 I am Stanjhae
+Hi there 👋 I am Stanjhae.

 I am a frontend developer😎, fourth year computer engineering undergraduate, who currently works as a freelance Frontend developer on various projects.

 Aside coding fun projects, I enjoy 👩‍🏫teaching others how to code, 🎤speaking at events and 📖learning new things.
 Some of my 💻projects are available here